Kuehnelt/solstice-dots/README.md

 </div>

 # Description

 These are my personal dotfiles for daily driving Fedora KDE.
-This setup is a bit of a Frankenstein's monster, with little original work done by me.
+This setup is a bit of a Frankenstein's monster, with some original work done by me.
 Most of it was inspired by a mix of [Pazl27](https://github.com/Pazl27/dotfiles/tree/master)'s and [Emmale64](https://www.reddit.com/r/unixporn/comments/1o4lofv/kde_who_needs_hyprland/)'s dots, and many of the configs are just slightly tweaked versions from the official [Catppuccin](https://catppuccin.com/) repositories.

 Everything is themed with Catppuccin Mocha, with a heavy focus on CLI tools and ease of use.